maevecrossan/la-luna/AGILE.md

 During this sprint I was focused on:
 1) completing incomplete tasks from the previous sprint,
-2) building a html template for the user's 'my bookings' page
+2) building a HTML template for the user's 'my bookings' page
 3) enabling users to create an account.

 I did this by:

 * Adding 'active/expired' checks to bookings.
-* Creating a html template to display bookings made by users.
+* Creating a HTML template to display bookings made by users.
 (Partially satisfied the 'R' aspect of CRUD, but all bookings were visible at once due to no AllAuth.)
-* Installing AllAuth and linking AllAuth user pages (log-in,log-out and register pages) to the booking form.
+* Installing AllAuth and linking AllAuth user pages (log-in, log-out and register pages) to the booking form.
 * Style AllAuth user pages.
 * Add user status to top right of header to show logged in status.